Tayyabashahid123/auth-landing-system/README.md

 - Redirects to a Thank You page upon successful submission

 ### **Footer**
-- Fixed footer on short pages (Signup, Login, Contact)
-- Normal footer on long pages (Landing, Dashboard)
+- footer added on Landing, Dashboard

 ---